 Being charged with driving under the influence (DUI) can be an overwhelming experience, especially if it is your first time.
 Not only are you potentially facing expensive fines, probation, and a damaged reputation, but your freedom could also be jeopardized.
-If you were charged with a DUI for the first time, call a West Palm Beach first-offense DUI lawyer.
+If you were charged with drunk driving for the first time, call a West Palm Beach first-offense DUI lawyer.

 You should not have to navigate the legal system without help.
 A qualified attorney knows how to assess the circumstances of your case to get the best result possible for you.

-Being convicted of a DUI in West Palm Beach—even if it is your first time—can come with serious penalties that may affect your freedom, finances, and reputation.
+Being convicted of drunk driving—even if it is your first time—can come with serious penalties that may affect your freedom, finances, and reputation.
 These penalties can include the suspension of your license, fines, community service, and imprisonment.
-A knowledgeable West Palm Beach First-Offense DUI Lawyer at Leifert & Leifert could help explain your rights and any possible charges you may face.
+A knowledgeable West Palm Beach lawyer at Leifert & Leifert could help explain your rights and any possible penalties that you may be facing for a first time DUI offense.

 When someone’s blood alcohol content (BAC) is .08 or higher while driving, they could have their license suspended for six months on a first offense.
 However, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) can take away a driver’s license for one full year if they choose to refuse a chemical breath test.

-Most first offense DUIs in West Palm Beach carry fines between $500 and $1,000, depending on the circumstances.
+Most first offense DUIs carry fines between $500 and $1,000, depending on the circumstances.
 However, if someone drove with a blood alcohol level of .15 or higher, or if they drove under the influence with someone under the age of 18 in the vehicle, they may face a larger fine of up to $2,000.
+A lawyer in West Palm Beach could protect your driving privileges if you have been accused of a first time DUI offense.

 Florida courts are required to order 50 hours of community service, such as manual labor or clerical work, for a first time DUI.
 In some cases, a court will not require work and instead impose an additional fine of ten dollars for every hour of required service.